shawnfeldman/timescale-benchmark/README.md

 # timescale-benchmark

-benchmark timescaledb using a csv as input for the queries
+benchmark timescaledb using a csv as input for the queries.  output will appear on console as json

 [See Architecture](docs/ARCHITECTURE.md)